 You may be surprised to find hiring this job out is more affordable than trying to manage it on your own.
 However, if you go the DIY route, applying granular lime in fall before seasonal rains is a winning plan.
 Just make sure it’s not windy enough to blow all of the product off your land.

 Think you might need help using lime on grass?
 Contact the experts to help you through every step of the process.
-Call (678) 648-2556 to schedule an appointment with Think Green Lawn Care, and secure a thick, lush yard for next season by appropriately using lime on grass.
+Call (678) 648-2556 to schedule an appointment with our local Cumming lawn care branch, and secure a thick, lush yard for next season by appropriately using lime on grass.